-Every patch in AR Studio has one or more ports.
-Ports send and receive specific data types.
-Data types are indicated by symbols or values shown on the patch.
+Every patch in Spark AR Studio has one or more ports.
+Connecting these ports to other patches will send and receive data.

 You can change the data types of some ports.
 To do this, right-click the patch and select a type from the menu.